 The final product must be publicly accessible on the web and include examples of the student’s work as well as how the project contributed to the student’s growth as a scholar (process writing).
 The portfolio must include a short statement of purpose (about 600-1000 words).

-Please submit a statement of purpose (300-500 words) to the director of the DHMS graduate certificate, Anke Finger.
-A Plan of Study for Certificate Programs is available from the Graduate School and must be discussed with your primary advisor before submitting it to the DHMS director.
-Your application must be filed with the Graduate School for approval.
+Please submit a statement of purpose (300-500 words) to the director of the DHMS graduate certificate, Anke Finger, and apply for the DHMS certificate via the Graduate School.
+Once admission is offered, you must accept the offer online to proceed with the requirements.
+A Plan of Study for Certificate Programs is available from the Graduate School and must be discussed with your primary advisor before submitting it to the DHMS director and then to the Graduate School.
+When all requirements, including the DHMS portfolio, have been completed, the Certificate will be issued.

 Planning ahead – a list of courses on offer in 2017/18